When I got sober from alcohol, my body went through several different changes. I was surprised to find some were more enjoyable than others.

 Another big change I noticed when I got sober was the increased sharpness of my senses.
-I was able to smell, hear, and see a lot more clearly.
-I never thought this would be a result of sobriety, but I realize now that the alcohol numbed most of my emotions and my senses.
-I was able to breathe clearer, inhale deeper, and listen more intently.
+I was able to smell, hear and see a lot more clearly.
+I never thought this would be a result of sobriety, but I realize now that the alcohol numbed most of my emotions and senses.
+I was able to breathe clearer, inhale deeper and listen more intently.

 Another great result of sobriety is better sleep.
-Once you stop drinking, you’ll have more time to sleep and you’ll be able to get on a normal sleep pattern.
+Once you stop drinking, you may have more time to sleep, and you can get on a normal sleep pattern.
 Alcohol reduces REM sleep.
-REM sleep is the sleep stage in which people dream and is thought to be restorative.
+REM sleep is the restorative sleep stage in which people dream.
 The more disruptions we experience in REM, the more tired and unrested we feel.
-Sleeping became restful for me and I enjoyed waking up in the morning, ready to take on the day.
+Sleeping became restful for me.
+I enjoyed waking up in the morning, ready to take on the day.

 Healthy coping mechanisms